04 Mar Coronavirus (COVID-19): Some things to know

 - Keep a healthy distance from people who are sick.
 6 feet.
 Wash hands.

 - Stay home when you’re sick.
 Keep sick kids home.
-Call your doctor to assess proper incubation period and respective practices.
+Call your doctor to assess the proper incubation period and respective practices.

 - Clean and change your bedding weekly.